 When your account is disabled, you can find out why it happened and learn how to recover your Google account.
 There are different reasons for your account being disabled and ways to recover.
 Read on for more info.

 Google has an age limit for anyone trying to create an account.
-If you're younger than the prescribed age, Google will disable your account.
+If Google somehow finds out that you lied about your age, they'll disable your account.

 In most countries, children who are 12 years or younger can't create a Google account.
 This is because Google and its parent company collect and markets user data.
 In most jurisdictions, collecting and marketing data on minors is illegal.
 For example, according to the US Federal Trade Commission, kids are protected by the Children's Online Privacy Protection Rule.